dimaMachina/graphiql-esm.sh/README.md

 >   // We don't need to actually do anything here - the fallback is the existing `isPropValid`.
 > }
 > ```

-## Final Result

-At the end, you will have a fully functional GraphiQL 4 instance running with React 19 — **without any UMD build needed**!

 ## 📚 Resources